In Vitro Research Tools with In Vivo Relevance

 MEASSuRE: 3 methods, 1 tool

-MEASSuRE is a complete solution for researchers to stretch cells/tissue mechanically, image them optically, and record/stimulate electrophysiological activity, independently or concurrently.
+MEASSuRE is a complete solution for researchers to stretch cells/tissue mechanically, image them optically, and perform electrophysiological measurements, independently or concurrently.

 Stretchable MultiElectrode Array